data-lessons/gapminder-R/index.md

 Introduction to R for non-programmers using gapminder data.

-The goal of this lesson is to teach novice R users to effeciently write scripts to manage, analyze, visualize, and writeup data.
-The lessons take seriously the idea that motivation comes before detailed understaind, so some details are omitted for the sake of introducing more, and more-powerful tools, including ggplot, dplyr, tidyr, and knitr.
+The goal of this lesson is to teach novice R users to efficiently write scripts to manage data, conduct analyses, produce visualizations, and write up the results in a reproducible manner.
+The lessons take seriously the idea that motivation comes before detailed understanding, so some details are omitted for the sake of introducing more, and more-powerful tools, including ggplot, dplyr, tidyr, and knitr.
 Note that this workshop focuses on data management and analysis but does not teach statistical analysis.